alfianlosari/NewsAppSwiftUI/README.md

 ## Getting Started
 - Register for an API Key at https://newsapi.org
 - Paste the key inside NewsAPI.swift file.
-- Download Xcode 13 from App Store
+- Download Xcode 13 from App Store.

+## Installation
+- Build and run the project using iOS 15, iPadOS 15, watchOS 8, tvOS 15 physical devices or simulator from Xcode 13
 - For building macOS 12 target you need to use Xcode 13 Beta 5 or upcoming Xcode 13.X release and macOS 12 Beta 7.

-## Installation
-- Build and run the project using your iOS device with iOS 15 beta installed or use the simulator.

 ## Tutorial
 This project is based on the YouTube tutorial series that you can watch from these links: